idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 ### Powell's Dogleg method solver

-While the previous example used a single lambda to compute residual and Jacobian at the same time, we can insteat change the code to have sparate lambdas to allow independent calculation of residual and Jacobian.
+While the previous example used a single lambda to compute residual and Jacobian at the same time, we can instead change the code to have sparate lambdas to allow independent calculation of residual and Jacobian.
 This facilitates the use of solver methods that evaluate the residual more frequantly than the Jacobian, such as line search and trust region strategies.